OpsMx/isd-quick-install/isd410/README.md

 Open another tab in the same browser and navigate to http://localhost:8090 Login with username admin password xyzwet

-Follow below steps to get the password
+Execute the below command to get the password

 - kubectl -n opsmx-argo get secret argocd-initial-admin-secret -o jsonpath='{.data.password}' | base64 -d